andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop-HKUST.md

 ## Introduction

 In this workshop you will explore how to use [Microsoft Azure](https://azure.microsoft.com/en-us/) for Genomics/Bioinformatics by going through a common scenario as a Genomics researcher.
 The scenario is as follows: you have received Illumina sequenced samples for a case/control study and you would like to predict which variants are likely causal for the disease.
 For variant calling we will use [Microsoft Genomics](https://azure.microsoft.com/en-us/services/genomics/) and for the prediction of causal variants we will use [Azure AutoML](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-automated-ml).
 To pack this entire scenario into the short time frame of a workshop, we will take some shortcuts.
 For example, we will only call variants for one chromosome and one sample.
 After that, you will be provided with a CSV file that contains gender, disease status and variant calls, for a few hundred sites and a few hundred individuals.
-To save time you can skip the variant calling step.

 While artificial, this workshop will expose you to a number of tools and touch on a number of concepts and services, that you can use in your daily work.

 ### Prerequisites